-- After an initial orientation, the agency will help you find new housing and as well as supply furniture, through the Furniture Bank of Atlanta.
+- After an initial orientation, the agency will help you find new housing and supply furniture through the Furniture Bank of Atlanta.

 - Finally, you will be informed of Atlanta’s housing rights, including the McKinney Vento Act and continuous care.

-- The Church’s housing project is designed to get homeless off the streets quickly their basic needs can be addressed.
-Apart from helping the needy find decent shelter, they can also arrange for other necessities such as a mailing address, free phone service, diapers for children, blankets and hygiene kits. (more info.)
+- The Church’s housing project is designed to get the homeless off the streets quickly.
+Their basic needs can be addressed.
+Apart from helping the needy find decent shelter, they can also arrange for other necessities such as a mailing address, free phone service, diapers for children, blankets, and hygiene kits. (more info.)

 Jars of Clay

 If you face a crisis in your life, St. Vincent de Paul is a faith-based Catholic outreach to the community.
 Also, this organization is open to people of all faiths and backgrounds who need assistance.
 They are committed to providing social services, resources, and financial assistance for the needy.
 Volunteers work with the community to provide financial and social aid to low-income and homeless families.

 The Journey Program – The Journey Program gives clients tools to move from dependency to independence.
 This is accomplished by education, job preparation, education, and life opportunities.

 Thrift Stores – St Vincent de Paul Ga location has 12 local thrift stores where the community can shop purchase clothes, future household items, toys, books at reasonable prices.